-- Rank-GeoFM [9]: It is a ranking based geographical factorization model, which earns the embeddings of users and POIs by combining geographical and temporal influence in a weighting scheme. - ST-RNN [10]: ST-RNN is a RNN-based model with spatial and temporal contexts for next POI recommendation. - GE [20]: GE jointly learns the embedding of POIs, regions, time slots and word into a shared low dimensional space by constructing four bipartite graphs. - PEU-RNN [13]: It is a LSTM based model that combines the user and POI embeddings, which are learned from Word2Vec, for modeling the dynamic user preference and successive transition influence. - SAE-NAD [14]: SAE-NAD exploits the self-attentive encoder to differentiate the user preference and the neighbor-aware decoder to incorporate the geographical context information for POI recommendation.
+- Rank-GeoFM [13] It is a ranking based geographical factorization model, which earns the embeddings of users and POIs by combining geographical and temporal influence in a weighting scheme. - ST-RNN [15] ST-RNN is a RNN-based model with spatial and temporal contexts for next POI recommendation. - GE [26] GE jointly learns the embedding of POIs, regions, time slots and word into a shared low dimensional space by constructing four bipartite graphs. - PEU-RNN [18] It is a LSTM-based model that combines the user and POI embeddings, which are learned from Word2Vec, for modeling the dynamic user preference and successive transition influence. - SAE-NAD [19] SAE-NAD exploits the self-attentive encoder to differentiate the user preference and the neighbor-aware decoder to incorporate the geographical context information for POI recommendation.

-Notice that STGN [28] and ASPPA [27] are not compared in our experiment due to no publicly available source code.
-However, our PPR consistently outperforms ASPPA and STGN in terms of Acc@k on both Foursquare and Gowalla datasets according to the experimental results reported in [27] (e.g., PPR vs. STGN vs. ASPPA: 0.3008: 0.2: 0.2796 in Acc@5, 0.3935: 0.2592: 0.3371 in Acc@10 on Foursquare; PPR vs. STGN vs. ASPPA: 0.3835: 0.1947: 0.2363 in Acc@5, 0.4905: 0.2367: 0.2947 in Acc@10 on Gowalla).
+Notice that STGN [34] and ASPPA [33] are not compared in our experiment due to no publicly available source code.
+However, our PPR consistently outperforms ASPPA and STGN in terms of Acc@k on both Foursquare and Gowalla datasets according to the experimental results reported in [33] (e.g., PPR vs. STGN vs. ASPPA: 0.3008: 0.2: 0.2796 in Acc@5, 0.3935: 0.2592: 0.3371 in Acc@10 on Foursquare; PPR vs. STGN vs. ASPPA: 0.3835: 0.1947: 0.2363 in Acc@5, 0.4905: 0.2367: 0.2947 in Acc@10 on Gowalla).

-To further validate the effectiveness of each component in our model, we design four variations of PPR:
+To further validate the effectiveness of each component in our model, we design five variations of PPR:

-- PPR-RL: This is a simplified version of PPR, which do not use LSTM network for personalized preference modeling.
-After representation learning on \mathcal{G}{dense} , we use $Score(v|v_c, u) = \overrightarrow{u} \cdot \overrightarrow{v} + \overrightarrow{v_c} \cdot \overrightarrow{v}$ to calculate the recommendation score, where v_c is the current location of the querying user u. - PPR-Seq: This variation do not model the sequential and geographical effect (i.e., ignore POI-POI edges) in graph \mathcal{G}{dense} , and the other components remain the same. - PPR-Den: This variation directly learns representations for users and POIs on graph \mathcal{G} , which do not densify the graph.
-And the other components remain the same. - PPR-GRU: In this variation, we use GRU to replace LSTM in user personalized preference modeling, and the other components remain the same.
+- PPR-RL This is a simplified version of PPR, which does not use LSTM network for personalized preference modeling.
+After representation learning on $\mathcal{G}{dense}$ , we use Score( $v|v_c, u$ ) = $\vec{u} \cdot \vec{v} + \vec{v_c} \cdot \vec{v}$ to calculate the recommendation score, where $v_c$ is the current location of the querying user u. - PPR-Seq This variation does not model the sequential and geographical effect (i.e., ignore POI-POI edges) in graph Gdense, and the other components remain the same. - PPR-Soc This variation does not model the social ties (i.e., ignores User-User edges) in graph $\mathcal{G}{dense}$ , and the other components remain the same. - PPR-Den This variation directly learns representations for users and POIs on graph $\mathcal{G}$ , which does not densify the graph.
+And the other components remain the same. - PPR-GRU In this variation, we use GRU to replace LSTM in user personalized preference modeling, and the other components remain the same.